-Whether you’re looking to clear out some slow-moving inventory, overcome a seasonal downturn in foot traffic, or have the biggest revenue Thursday on record, discounts and/or promotions can help drive the business metrics you care about most.
+Whether you’re looking to clear slow-moving inventory, overcome a seasonal downturn, or have your biggest revenue day on record, discounts and promotions can drive your business metrics.

 Customer-based objectives will have a measure of success associated with customer acquisition, retention, or reactivation numbers.
-Maybe you want to bring in 20% more new customers in May than in April or increase the average order frequency of your “VIP” customers from 2 to 4 times/month.
-These measures can generally be tracked for success with your CRM and have the bonus effect of also bringing in additional revenue.
+Maybe you want to bring in 20% more new customers in May than in April, or increase the average order frequency of your “VIP” customers from 2 to 4 times/month.
+These measures can generally be tracked for success with your customer relationship manager (CRM) and have the bonus effect of also bringing in additional revenue.
 Examples of customer-based objectives are:

 Time-based objectives will have a measure of success associated with total volume of revenue processed within a certain period of time.
-Perhaps you’re not on track to hit your sales goal for July or want to take advantage of the buzz of Small Business Saturday.
-These measures can be tracked with a daily/weekly/monthly sales report.
+Perhaps you’re not on track to hit your sales goal for July, or you want to take advantage of the buzz of Small Business Saturday.
+These measures can be tracked with a daily, weekly or monthly sales report.
 Examples of time-based objectives include:

 Once you’ve determined what kind of business objective you want to achieve, remember to set your measurement of success as a SMART (specific, measurable, attainable, relevant, time-bound) goal.
-Just saying, “I want to sell more,” or, “Let’s deplete the entire stock of tomato-based dishes,” isn’t going to be enough to measure against.
+These parameters will help you set goals that are clear and measurable, so you can truly determine the success of your discount or promotion.